Historical Highlights

 Prague Castle was founded in 880 and is the world's largest ancient castle complex made of palaces and church buildings (e.g. St. Vitus Cathedral, the Old Royal Palace, the Golden Lane, St. George's Basilica, Rosenberg Palace).
 The complex also includes the magnificent Royal Garden which Habsburg Ferdinand I built.
 The Great South Tower of the Cathedral offers a unique view of Prague.

-Website: Official website of Prague Castle
+Website: Visit the Prague Castle website

 Guided tours: Guided tours information